-Discovered in 1981, the project has been plagued by delays.
-In 2002 it was shelved by original operator Chevron because of low oil prices and 'technical difficulties'.
-In 2004 Chevron considered a C$1bn plan to build an undersea pipeline to tie Hebron back to Hibernia.
+In 2002, it was shelved by original operator Chevron because of low oil prices and ‘technical difficulties’.

-The province is paying C$110m for its stake in Hebron, which could give Newfoundland a total return of about C$20bn.
-As far as development costs for the project are concerned, ExxonMobil has no plans to release estimates in the near term.
+The province paid C$110m for its stake in Hebron, which could give Newfoundland a total return of approximately C$20bn.

 Development of the Hebron field

-Estimated recoverable reserves in Hebron are put at 400m to 700m barrels of 18-25º API oil, making it the second-largest field in the Jeanne d’Arc Basin after Hibernia.
+Estimated recoverable reserves in Hebron are put at more than 700m barrels of 18º to 25º API oil, making it the second largest field in the Jeanne d’Arc Basin after Hibernia.

 Hebron gravity-based structure (GBS)

-Because the Hebron GBS will sit in a treacherous area known as Iceberg Alley, it will need protection, as does Hibernia.
-The Hibernia GBS has an ice belt 15m thick, which includes a 1.4m-thick external ice wall.
-The star-shaped ice wall also has 16 sharp teeth, which distribute the force of an iceberg impact over the surface of the structure.
+The Hibernia GBS has a 15m-thick ice belt, which includes a 1.4m-thick external ice wall.
+The star-shaped ice wall has 16 sharp teeth that distribute the force of an iceberg impact over the surface of the structure.

 A $61m FEED contract for topsides of the GBS was awarded to WorleyParsons in September 2010.
-WorleyParsons will provide overall project management and award subcontracts to third parties.
-The works are expected to be completed by 2011.
+WorleyParsons provided overall project management and awarded subcontracts to third parties.
+The works were completed by 2011.